Training at VCCC

 We value a high degree of participation from readings and discussion.

 There are three additional reading and process groups that are offered which are optional, but which the students who attend always value highly.
-Winnicott’s Papers is offered by Dr. Robert Byer, a psychoanalyst who has been with the Clinic for nearly 20 years.
 The Culture and Psychoanalysis Lab is led by Dr. Bissell, VCCC’s assistant director, on the intersection of psychoanalysis and culture, which began in response to the Black Lives Matter movement.
+She also offers a Queer Affirming supervision group.
 A Child Consultation group is lead by Dr. Joshua Durban.

 We value a sense of community as we learn together, and plan a variety of opportunities to strengthen this and feel the support and engagement of each other.
 Examples of this include potlucks, psychoanalytic jeopardy, film night discussions, a holiday book exchange and volunteering in the community together.